Back to Guides

 Even if you fix, there’s no guarantee interest rates will continue to rise, and you could end up paying more when compared to a variable home loan rate.
 Such is the risk of choosing a fixed or a variable home loan.

-An offset account can be a handy way to park funds while also reducing the amount of interest payable on a home loan.
+Offset accounts can be a handy way to park funds while also reducing the amount of interest payable on a home loan.
 Perhaps you’re saving for a holiday or a renovation and have a lump sum of cash stowed away.
-By holding the cash in a offset account, it will ‘offset’ the payable interest by the same amount in the offset account.
+By holding the cash in an offset account, it will ‘offset’ the payable interest by the same amount in the offset account.
 The downside is that it costs extra for this feature – the cost is usually a flat monthly fee, or a slight increase in interest rate.

 Hack away at your budget